 Thursday, August 10, 2017, 9:16 AM HST (Thursday, August 10, 2017, 19:16 UTC)

 19°28'30" N 155°36'29" W, Summit Elevation 13681 ft (4170 m)

 Activity Summary: Mauna Loa Volcano is not erupting.
 Rates of deformation and seismicity have not changed significantly in the past week, and continue to be above long-term background levels.

 Observations: Small-magnitude earthquakes continue to occur beneath the volcano.
-During the past week, these were primarily in the south caldera and upper Southwest Rift, at depths less than 5 km (3 miles).
+During the past week, these were primarily beneath the caldera and upper Southwest Rift Zone, at depths less than 5 km (3 miles).

 Global Positioning System (GPS) measurements continue to show deformation related to inflation of a magma reservoir beneath the summit caldera and upper Southwest Rift Zone.

 No significant changes in volcanic gas emissions or summit fumarole temperature were measured.

 For more information on current monitoring of Mauna Loa Volcano, see: https://volcanoes.usgs.gov/volcanoes/mauna_loa/monitoring_summary.html